It all started with a romantic getaway at Rayavadee Resort

 Ravayadee Resort in Krabi to me was the most memorable experience of all stays.

-There was never and still has not been a place I've enjoyed that has matched up to Rayavadee's versatility of a jungle-like atmosphere, activities, food, a bungalow village, and friendly wildlife, all at the shores by caves, cliffs, and karts, makes me long to go back.
+There was never and still has not been a place I've enjoyed that has matched up to Rayavadee's versatility of a jungle-like atmosphere.
+Its activities, exquisite Thai food, a bungalow village, and friendly wildlife, all at the shores by caves, cliffs, and karsts, makes me long to go back.

 Railay Beach’s surf and turf